himanshu0sharma7/Sales-Insight/README.md

 Solution
-I have made two Dashboards named - Revenue Analysis and Profit Analysis for tracking the profit and revenue of the company.
+I have created a Dashboard for revenue analysis by market which also shows the Top 5 Products and Customers.
 The Insights contains -
 •	Revenue by Markets
 •	Sales Quantity by Markets